 Born and raised in Carnoustie, Scotland, I was fortunate to learn the game at Carnoustie Golf Links.
 I got my first handicap aged 12 and there started my golfing journey.
 I played as many competitions as possible and was a +1 player by age 17.

 I graduated from Lynn University, Florida in 2009 with a BA in Business Management but followed my passion for playing and turned Professional in September 2009.
 I was lucky to travel the world playing on various tours throughout the world; LET, LET Access, Canadian and South African Women's Tour.
 After a short stint away from the game (in recruitment), I realised that I enjoyed building relationships with people and wanted to share my passion for golf with others.
 In 2016 this led me to Gullane and the PGA Training Programme where I gained my second university degree and finished in the top 15 of my class for Great Britain and Ireland.
 I further built upon my experience gained at Gullane by working overseas for 7 months at European Tour destination, The Dutch in The Netherlands.
 There I was responsible for developing a successful ladies coaching programme and helped to manage private and corporate member accounts.
 A holistic approach was implemented with the assistance of professionals from a multitude of backgrounds such as Physiotherapy and Sports Psychology.
-I am now a Class AA PGA Assistant Professional based at North Berwick with a goal to help people achieve their best.
+I am now an Accredited PGA Assistant Professional based at North Berwick with a goal to help people achieve their best.